How to Direct Download Anything Without Adware [Easy!]

 If You’ve Installed CNET Installer Adware

-If you’re unlucky enough to accidentally install any pieces of adware from the CNET Installer, most of them should be easily uninstalled from Control Panel using Programs and Features or Add and Remove Programs.
-To help clean up any leftovers, something like AdwCleaner can be used to scan and remove files and registry entries.
+If you’re unlucky enough to install unwanted adware from the CNET Installer, most of it can be removed via the Control Panel (Programs and Features or Add/Remove Programs).
+To clean up leftovers:

 Hi! and Thanks!